-For thousands of years, the most popular investment was gold -- the prettiest metal you could bend, re-form, bury and reuse endlessly.
-But these days, gold’s strength as a store of value isn't what it used to be.
+For thousands of years, the most popular investment was gold: the prettiest metal you could bend, re-form, bury and reuse endlessly.

 1. Buy gold bullion or coins

-The easiest way to put your money in gold is to buy gold bars, coins or jewelry.
+The most straightforward way to put your money in gold is to buy and store gold bars, coins or jewelry.

 2. Invest in gold stocks

 You can invest in gold without ever touching a flake of it by purchasing shares of gold mining companies on the stock market.

 The advantage is that if the price of gold suddenly plummets, you may not lose your shirt because the mining company could decide to focus on another metal.

 The disadvantage of owning mining stocks is that they can decline with the rest of the market, even when the value of gold is steady.
 In fact, business factors can always come into play — factors like the company’s financials, the quality of its management team and long-term production prospects.

 You can easily invest in commodity stocks through any number of investing apps — although a few will give you a free stock just for signing up.